 How often do you need a dental check-up?
 This is like asking, “How often should I wash my hair?”
 The answer depends on how good you are at preventing problems in your mouth.
 If you’ve had annual check-ups for years and your dentist has found nothing wrong, you might want to maintain this schedule of annual check-ups.
 However, if you have six or seven new cavities each year, an annual visit is certainly not enough.

 As for children, every six months is a good rule because children’s teeth are less stable than adult’s teeth.
-Some children can go for years and years needing nothing but fluoride applications and suddenly show up with a mouth-full of cavities.
+Some children can go for years needing nothing but fluoride applications and suddenly show up with a mouth-full of cavities.

 Monday: 8am - 5pm